pytorch/tutorials/advanced_source/python_extension_autoload.rst

 <https://packaging.python.org/en/latest/specifications/entry-points/>`_
 mechanism.
 We discover and load all of the specific entry points in ``torch/__init__.py`` that are defined by out-of-tree extensions.

+As shown above, after installing ``torch_foo``, your Python module can be imported when loading the entry point you defined, and then you can do some necessary work when calling it.

-Its implementation is in `[RFC] Add support for device extension autoloading
+See the implementation in this pull request: `[RFC] Add support for device extension autoloading
 <https://github.com/pytorch/pytorch/pull/127074>`_.

 Conclusion